-To meet the District’s responsibilities for implementing the Public Interest Disclosure (Whistleblower Protection) Act by assigning roles, responsibilities and defining expectations for district procedures that facilitate employees to make confidential disclosures about wrongdoing in a safe setting that is free from reprisal.
+To meet the Division’s responsibilities for implementing the Public Interest Disclosure (Whistleblower Protection) Act by assigning roles, responsibilities and defining expectations for Division procedures that facilitate employees to make confidential disclosures about wrongdoing in a safe setting that is free from reprisal.

 In this regulation, Act means the Public Interest Disclosure (Whistleblower Protection) Act, and any regulations thereunder.

 The Superintendent of Schools is the Chief Officer,as per the Act, with overall responsibility for procedures related to the Act.

 In this regulation, Commissioner refers to the Office of the Public Interest Commissioner.